Previous Next 1 2 3 4 5

 Factory Outlet Store FOS in Berjaya Times Square, Kuala Lumpur

 What is the secret of this success?
-The F.O.S. buys clothing directly at the factory, without intervention of importers or other links.
+F.O.S buys clothing directly at the factory, without intervention of importers or other links.
 They usually purchase products in bulk, whereby they have huge stocks in the shop.
 That makes it possible to keep the costs low, which you see at the final price.
 The cheap clothing is 100% original and of good quality.
 Sometimes the labels of the clothes have been removed.
 Lots of tourists always worry that only imitation clothing is available in Asia.
 At the night market you will encounter many fake goods, but not in the F.O.S.
-F.O.S. also sell larger (European) sizes, but you have to look well for it.
+F.O.S also sells larger (European) sizes, but you have to look well for it.

 Check the website of the customs, to find out if there are any amendments to the regulations.
 You better wear the clothing beforehand in Malaysia.
 Don’t take ten of the same T-shirts with the label on with you on board of your plane.
 The customs consider this as trade.
 If you do take new clothing with labels still attached to it to your own country, then store the ticket.
 If you do get checked at the customs, then you can show your ticket.
 You will have to pay export tax; which usually is a small sum.